azdavis/millet/docs/keywords.md

 This is documentation for all the keywords in SML, and what they mean.

-If a SML keywords is not documented here, please file an issue.
+If an SML keyword is not documented here, please file an issue.

 ## `exception`

-Begins an exception declaration.
+Define an exception.

+Exception declarations define new exception constructors.

 ```sml
 exception Foo
 exception Bar of string
 ```

-Exception declarations define new exceptions.
+In this example:

+- `Foo` has type `exn`
+- `Bar` has type `string -> exn`

 ## `signature`

-Begins a signature declaration.
+Define a signature.

+Signatures describe the interface to structures.

 ```sml
 signature SIG = sig